 Air Blasters

-Rocket Air Medium:Â Amazon I mostly use the Medium size, but if you need a small one to carry in your bag the small version is good too. |
+Rocket Air BlasterRocket Air Small: Amazon Rocket Air Medium: Amazon I mostly use the Medium size, but the small version is also good if you need a small one to carry in your bag. |

 Micro-Fiber Cleaning Cloths

-I’ve bought this 6-pack a few times.
-They are small and made with a thinner light material so you can throw them in some pocket of your bag without them taking up much space.
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon I’ve bought this 6-pack a few times.
+They are small and made with a thinner, lighter material, so you can throw them in the pocket of your bag without taking up much space.
 It’s always nice to have a few as backups somewhere for when you need them. |

-Leica Q2 Accessories Conclucion
+Leica Q2 Accessories Conclusions

-I’ll continue to add to this list as I find more great products that work for the Q2.
+I’ll continue to add to this list as I find more great products that work for Q2.